Tecelecta/HIP-GSWITCH/README.md

-#Hipified GSWITCH
+# Hipified GSWITCH

-This is a modifed ver of work done by CAS-ICT-NCIC
- - current status: mechanically hipified
+This page is for personal release which is not yet finished, the developing version will not be published.